evansbenj/Macaque_Genomez.md/7_LD.md

 ```

 This should generate two output files with suffixes  `.ldhat.sites` and `.ldhat.locs`.
 The `--keep` command refers to a file with a list of the individuals to include.
 The `--chr` option is needed because each chr is in a different linkage group and make sure to use the entire name of the chr or the output file will have no sites.
 The `--out` option provides a prefix for the output files.

+I modified a script that Laurie wrote ('thinVCF.pl') to thin vcf files and also take as inout gz files.
+I'm trying now to pipe the output to bgzip to keep it small prior to inputting into vcftools.
+One concern is that I probably should divide up the vcf files by taxon before thinning; that way I don't remove thin based on sites that are divergent between species in the multisample vcf.